PrinceJelly/PrinceJelly/README.md

 # :sparkles: Jessica *(Jess)* Ballesteros              :bug: | @PrinceJelly :sparkles:

 Hi there!
-I'm currently working on my Web Dev Diploma at BrainStation located @ Vancouver, BC.

-I spend a lot of time exploring my hobbies and right now it's coding!
+I'm currently how to learn PHP and Phython while compressing databases with Centaur CVDI.
+Trying to gain experience within the tech industry and developing new skills.

+At the moment, I'm working on my personal website!
+Trying to convert my projects to be live demo'd.

 I also enjoy illustrating & graphic design.

 ## Get in Touch :speech_balloon: